Frequently Asked Questions (FAQs)

 WHAT SERVICES DOES THE GLOBAL USA GREEN CARD ORGANIZATION OFFER?

-Although there is no government fee to apply for the DV-Lottery, many individuals and families choose to pay for the professional services of the Global USA Green Card Organization which guarantees that the applications and photos of its clients will comply with the strict DV-Lottery regulations before being submitted to the DV-Lottery on their behalf during the registration period.
+Although there is no government fee to apply for the DV-Lottery, many individuals and families choose to pay for the professional services of the Global USA company which helps its clients to prepare their applications and photos so they will comply with the strict DV-Lottery regulations before being submitted to the DV-Lottery on their behalf during the registration period.
 This review and submission service can be convenient for everyone, but is especially beneficial for people with families who will need to provide accurate information and properly prepared photos for several individuals on their DV-Lottery application, as well as people who do not have good English language skills.
-The Global USA Green Card Organization provides services and customer service in multiple languages and promptly contacts its clients when they are selected as winners of the DV-Lottery so they can take the next step in the US immigration process as soon as possible.
-Finally, expert guidance is offered to our clients who are selected as DV-Lottery winners during the Consular Interview process.
+Global USA provides services and customer service in multiple languages and promptly contacts its clients when they are selected as winners of the DV-Lottery so they can take the next step in the US immigration process as soon as possible.
+Finally, guidance is offered to our clients who are selected as DV-Lottery winners during the Consular Interview process.

 WHICH FAMILY MEMBERS MUST I INCLUDE ON MY DV-LOTTERY APPLICATION?